abhikhatti/Customer-Churn/README.md

     │
     ├── notebooks               <- Jupyter notebooks
     │
+    ├── Presentations & Reports <- Final Management and Detailed Technical Reports generated as a deliverable of the project │
     ├── references              <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.